-&lt;sup>1Computed as a one-tailed p-value under the null assumption that 2/3 of the HIV events will occur in the intermittent arms and 1/3 will occur in the daily arm
+Computed as a one-tailed p-value under the null assumption that 2/3 of the HIV events will occur in the intermittent arms and 1/3 will occur in the daily arm

 Based on this table, the earliest one could possibly reach a one sided p < 0.05 level is when 8 events have occurred.
-Thus, when 8 events have occurred, the data will be immediately forwarded to the voting HPTN 067 SMC members for prompt consideration.
-The PSRT and SDMC will monitor the total number of events.
+Thus, when 8 events have occurred, the data will be immediately forwarded to the DSMB for prompt consideration.
+The DSMB and SDMC will monitor the total number of events.
+The study team and DSMB will agree upon a monitoring plan for HIV seroconversion events.